gaut2172/gaut2172/README.md

 ### Hi there, I’m Joshua Gauthier 👋

 ## I'm a Husband, Father, Student, and Developer
-- 👀 I’m interested in software engineering, Java development, fullstack development, and machine learning
+- 👀 I’m interested in software engineering, fullstack development, cloud technologies, and machine learning
 - 🌱 I’m currently learning MEAN stack and AI technologies
 - 📫 You can reach me at: joshua.gauthier@snhu.edu
 - ⚡ Fun facts: I love to sculpt, and I love to develop my video game with any spare time I get